Investing for equity, access, and sustainability

 School closures and consolidations (approx. $2-$3 million)

 Superintendent Gist recommended the closures of Grimes, Jones, and Wright elementary schools as well as the consolidation of Mark Twain Elementary School into Wayman Tisdale Fine Arts Academy.
-These are extraordinarily difficult decisions to make, and we put a great deal of thought and care into our analysis of all district schools.
+These were extraordinarily difficult decisions to make, and we put a great deal of thought and care into our analysis of all district schools.
 We considered a number of factors as we developed these recommendations, including historical, current, and projected enrollment; current programmatic offerings; building utilization rates; building condition and design; needs of the surrounding community; and access to other district schools.

 Change to elementary staffing plan (approx. $3 million)